 There are some sand fleas or no see-ums or something that are pesky if you’re out on the sand at night, but otherwise, we had no trouble with bugs or critters.
 We did follow the advice of another traveler and sprinkled Gold Bond medicated powder in our beds because the bugs apparently don’t like the smell of it.
 We have no idea if it helps, but we figure it can’t hurt.

 This is definitely not a four star resort, so if you need a pool, fluffy towels, your own bathroom, or a place that’s sand-free, this isn’t the spot for you.
 But it’s definitely more of a “national park experience” than staying at a hotel, it’s right on the beach (which is why we go to the USVI), and it’s much easier on the pocketbook.
 Since just getting to the island is expensive and since food is also expensive, even if you shop for your own groceries, staying at Cinnamon Bay Campground makes a trip to this magical place more affordable, and we’re always in favor of that!

 Have a budget accommodation tip for a popular destination?
-Share it in the comments, and enjoy your week or your weekend!
+Share it in the comments, and enjoy your next national park adventure, whether it’s for a week or a weekend!